 BidCarbon removal units

-BidCarbon removal units (BRUs) are an improvement on traditional carbon credit units (CCUs).
+BidCarbon removal units (BRUs) represent an advancement over traditional carbon credit units (CCUs).
+BRUs are standardised data result objects derived from monitored activity data and approved methodologies.

 About BidCarbon data units

-BRUs are issued to individuals or businesses that run eligible projects under the BidCarbon Standard Scheme.
-Participants can earn BRUs for every tCO2-e their project avoids emitting or stores.
+BRUs are issued to individuals or businesses who run eligible projects under the BidCarbon Standard Scheme.

 Earning BRUs